 Our Chief Operating Officer, Alan Bunte and our Chief Financial Officer, Brian Carolan, are also eligible for non-equity incentive plan compensation with a target bonus potential equal to a percentage of their base salaries.
-For fiscal 2014, Mr. Bunte's target bonus was 100% of his \$506,000 ending fiscal 2014 base salary and Mr. Carolan's target bonus was 50% of his \$317,000 ending fiscal 2014 base salary.
+For fiscal 2015, Mr. Bunte's target bonus was 100% of his \$525,000 ending fiscal 2015 base salary and Mr. Carolan's target bonus was 50% of his \$340,000 ending fiscal 2015 base salary.
 Non-equity incentive plan compensation awarded to Messrs.
 Bunte and Carolan is determined and approved by Mr. Hammer and reviewed by the Compensation Committee.
 The performance goals for Messrs.
 Bunte and Carolan are both quantitative and qualitative.
-With respect to quantitative goals for fiscal 2014, Messrs.
+With respect to quantitative goals for fiscal 2015, Messrs.
 Bunte and Carolan were measured against the same performance objectives as Mr. Hammer.
 However, Mr. Hammer and the Compensation Committee also consider achievement against qualitative objectives which are subjective in nature.
 Therefore, the ultimate non-equity incentive compensation achievement percentage awarded to Messrs.
 Bunte and Carolan may be either higher or lower than that of Mr. Hammer's strictly quantitative calculation.
 Mr. Hammer and the Compensation Committee do not use a specific formula or apply specific weights when evaluating performance and the resulting impact that such qualitative objectives have on the overall non-equity incentive compensation payout.
 Instead, Mr. Hammer and the Compensation Committee use business judgment to determine an appropriate award after considering both the quantitative and qualitative objectives.
 Among the most important qualitative factors used to evaluate the performance of Messrs.
 Bunte and Carolan are: innovation; leadership; strategic planning; product development initiatives and achievements; financial and operational excellence; customer satisfaction; and staff development.

-Mr. Bunte received a fiscal 2014 non-equity incentive award that was 121% of his target bonus amount resulting in a non-equity incentive plan compensation of \$610,015, or 121%, of his base salary.
-Mr. Bunte's award of 121% achievement against his target bonus amount was the same achievement percentage against target bonus amount that was earned by Mr. Hammer under his strictly quantitative non-equity incentive plan.
+Mr. Bunte received a fiscal 2015 non-equity incentive award that was 70% of his target bonus amount resulting in a non-equity incentive plan compensation of \$367,500, or 70%, of his base salary.
 In determining Mr. Bunte's bonus award, Mr. Hammer and the Compensation Committee considered the following achievements in addition to the financial performance of our company.
-During fiscal 2014, Mr. Bunte continued to lead CommVault's product and related strategic initiatives based on delivering innovative solutions that provide instant information access across all current and historical data created by an organization - from servers to laptops, in the data center and the cloud.
-For example, during fiscal 2014 CommVault announced new Edge software capabilities that empowered users to securely share, search and restore files across their own mobile, desktop and laptop devices.
-Based on the Simpana singular software platform, CommVault Edge is a complete solution for IT to automate protection for laptops and desktops and to provide end users with immediate access to their data, regardless of where it is created.
-In addition, during fiscal 2014,

-CommVault unveiled a three-pronged cloud business strategy that builds on its leadership in software innovation and, through strategic relationships with service provider partners, delivers solutions to simplify and secure the transition of these services providers and their customers to cloud computing.
-In addition to his product and related strategic initiatives, Mr. Bunte led our business and finance operation teams throughout fiscal 2014 in making critical resource and related investment decisions as well as continued to strengthen our best in class customer support organization by maintaining customer satisfaction ratings that we believe are significantly higher than industry average.
+During fiscal 2015, Mr. Bunte initiated Commvault's new business transformation initiatives which include the introduction of a new business unit structure, and the development of new leading standalone products, packaging and pricing models that are aligned with the rapidly changing needs of the market.
+In addition, Mr. Bunte is leading the development of our next generation platform which will include significant changes to how we index and transport data to make it much easier and less costly to manage data in and out of the cloud and to provide a much stronger platform for business analytics.
+Finally, in addition to his product and related strategic initiatives, Mr. Bunte led our business and finance operation teams throughout fiscal 2015 in making critical resource and related investment decisions as well as continued to strengthen our best in class customer support organization by maintaining customer satisfaction ratings that we believe are significantly higher than the industry average.